Last updated on September 22nd, 2022.

 One more thing…

 Don’t forget to tag @OneSarcasticBaker on Instagram if you bake this recipe.
-Would love to see your creations!
+I would love to see your creations!

 Candied Apples Honey Cake